 - The benefits of guided meditation are extraordinary.
 You should frequently look for guided meditations on YouTube.
 In these, a calm voice will instruct you on what to envision, how to keep breathing, and what to try to imagine.
 It is extraordinarily calming to imagine stories or your private havens where you are completely safe, and doing so makes it much easier to fall asleep.

 You can practice meditation in bed or by setting up a serene meditation space.

 If meditation is not a solution for you (some people simply don’t enjoy it and that’s great), keeping a diary is another method to unwind before bed.
 Although we wouldn’t advise having a thought-correction session just before bed, completing a few activities that promote optimism or thankfulness may be quite helpful!

 According to a new study, inhaling the aroma of roses improves sleep.

-Lavender's relaxing effects are also widely known for lulling individuals into restful sleep.
+Lavender’s relaxing effects are also widely known for lulling individuals into a restful sleep.

 Do give our Brahmas Lavender incense sticks a try and leave your review below.
 I guarantee you that you won’t be disappointed!

 Here’s a secret: Use code “READER” to get a flat 10% off on your next purchase from the Brahmas Incense Sticks store.